hunnyEscape/we-are-onchain/project_files.md

 import { EVMWalletProvider as EVMWalletContextProvider } from '@/auth/providers/EVMWalletAdapterWrapper';
 import { UnifiedAuthProvider } from '@/auth/contexts/UnifiedAuthContext';
 import { AuthModalProvider } from '@/contexts/AuthModalContext';
+import { DashboardProvider } from '@/contexts/DashboardContext'; // 追加
 import { GlobalAuthModal } from './components/modals/AuthModalProvider';

 // フォント設定の最適化